Borderline Personality Disorder (BPD) & Emotional Intensity Therapy for Expats & Digital Nomads

 Do I need a formal diagnosis to start therapy?

 Not at all.
-Many of my clients identify with BPD traits — emotional ups and downs, fear of abandonment, or difficulty managing anger — without ever being diagnosed.
+Many of my clients identify with BPD traits like emotional ups and downs, fear of abandonment or difficulty managing anger, without ever being diagnosed.
 We focus on your experience, not labels.
 If a diagnosis would be helpful, I can support you in exploring that safely.

 Is therapy for BPD long-term?